My grandmother’s home remedies

 Yes the proverb is about prevention, which is always better than cure.

-This is not what i subscribed for, i subscribed to a finance blog.
-I personally don’t buy into any of these “remedies” and i dont like being forcefully subjected to it by way of my personal email inbox.
 I signed up for advice on getting financially stable, please dont run off topic like this again or you will lose a subscriber.
-There are plenty of other finance blogs out there that provide the value i am after if you continue in this direction which i personally see as nothing more than “filler” content (maybe you are running out of things… Read more »
+There are plenty of other finance blogs out there that provide the value i am after if you continue in this direction which i personally see as nothing more than “filler” content (maybe you are running out of things to write about?), i believe this topic has no place here.

 Hi Shaun, We are getting very few usable Reader Stories.
 Please feel free to share your own.
 Over the years, GRS has covered lots of topics that aren’t necessarily about “finance,” but about lifestyle, which ultimately affects your finances.
 So this was just a change of pace to promote discussion and see what other natural remedies readers might have tried.